usnistgov/pyproject2conda/README.md

-│                                               header for output to a file, and not to  │ │                                               include header when writing to stdout.   │ │ --overwrite           -w  [check|force|skip]  What to do if output file exists.        │ │                                               * check (default): check if output       │ │                                               exists.
-Create if missing.
-If output     │ │                                               exists and                               │ │                                                 passed `--file` is newer, recreate     │ │                                               output, else skip.                       │ │                                               * skip: If output exists, skip.          │ │                                               * force: force recreate output.          │
-│ --verbose             -v                                                               │
-│ --deps                -d  TEXT                Additional conda dependencies.           │ │ --reqs                -r  TEXT                Additional pip requirements.             │
+│                                               header for output to a file, and not to  │ │                                               include header when writing to stdout.   │ │ --overwrite           -w  [check|force|skip]  What to do if output file exists.        │ │                                               (check): Create if missing.
+If output    │ │                                               exists and passed `--filename` is newer, │ │                                               recreate output, else skip. (skip): If   │ │                                               output exists, skip. (force): force:     │ │                                               force recreate output.                   │ │ --verbose             -v                                                               │ │ --deps                -d  TEXT                Additional conda dependencies.           │ │ --reqs                -r  TEXT                Additional pip requirements.             │